jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 112
 What is Cipher Suites and what do we need it for?

 - Cipher Suites are a set of encryption algorithms defined jointly by the client and server, based upon the highest versions of TLS supported, which will be used throughout the TLS handshake process and secure message transmission process.
-The Suites include the encryption algorithms that will be used in asymmetric key encryption, symmetric key encryption, and ==digital certificate verification==.
+The Suites include the encryption algorithms that will be used in asymmetric key encryption, symmetric key encryption, digital certificate verification, and data transfer integrity checking.

 ---